Josh Bynes

-Joshua Bynes (born August 24, 1989) is an American football inside linebacker who is a free agent.
-He was signed by the Baltimore Ravens as an undrafted free agent in 2011 and has also played for the Detroit Lions, Arizona Cardinals, Cincinnati Bengals, and Carolina Panthers.
-He played college football at Auburn where he was a key member of the Tigers 2010 National Championship team.
+Joshua Bynes (born August 24, 1989) is an American football coach and former linebacker.
+He is currently the defensive assistant/linebackers coach for the Seattle Seahawks of the National Football League (NFL).
+He was signed by the Baltimore Ravens as an undrafted free agent in 2011.
+He was also a member of the Detroit Lions, Arizona Cardinals, Cincinnati Bengals, and Carolina Panthers.
+He played college football for the Auburn Tigers, where he was a key member of their 2010 national championship team.

-Early years and college
+Early life and college

 Bynes grew up in Florida and went to college at Auburn, where he played college football.
 Bynes anchored the middle of the Auburn defense for three consecutive years, garnering Second-team All-SEC honors as a senior.
 As a senior, he recorded a team high 73 total tackles and helped lead Auburn to a national championship victory.